tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Absolute Zero (Both F and C)

-### Q: The country song  "A Boy Named Sue"was written by Shel Silverstein.
+### Q: The country song "A Boy Named Sue" was written by Shel Silverstein.
 - **Correct Answer:** True
 - False